Gippsland Primary Health Network (Gippsland PHN) manages personal information in accordance with, but not limited to the:

 Gippsland PHN will only seek to collect information that is necessary for the operations of the organisation.

-Organisational needs may require the disclosure of deidentified personal information to related service providers (for example funding bodies and other health organisations).
+Organisational needs may require the disclosure of deidentified personal information, for example population health information such as condition prevalence or de-identified case studies, to related service providers (for example funding bodies and other health organisations).

 Gippsland PHN stores information electronically in secure databases and document management systems.
 At times some information may be stored in paper files.